JTaisey389/reading-notes/class102.md

 ###### The asterisk is used to italizise text and give it some flair.
 Additionally you can *italisize* specific words in a sentace for additional emphasis.
 *This is how you italisize*

+### This is how you create an unordered list
+##### Undordered lists are a great way to organize information within a subject or topic.
+There are multiple symbols that can be used for a list such as: -, +, *.
 This is an unordered list
 - Water plants
 - Feed the venus fly tryp